crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_softagent.md

 When sending signals the name of your scenario must follow this convention **^[a-z0-9_-]+\/[a-z0-9_-]+$** example **mysecmodule/login-bruteforce**

 For categories of behaviors, you can refer to our behaviors list in the [taxonomy ](https://doc.crowdsec.net/docs/next/cti_api/taxonomy/#behaviors)

+(!)
+Avoid spamming CAPI with signals:

+Ideally, save them to a buffer and send the buffer periodically
+* Frequency of emission: between 10 seconds and 10 minutes depending on how big the buffer gets in that period
+* However, don't send more than 250 signals in a single call